Skip to Calculator

 This happens constantly.
 A homeowner sees roof damage and decides to "add some ventilation" while addressing it.
 They buy a dozen roof louver vents because they're cheap and grab them off the shelf.
 They install them.
 The attic is still under-ventilated because the math was never done.

-For a 1,200 sq ft attic under the 1/150 rule, the exhaust side alone needs 576 sq in at a 50/50 split.
-Each 12"×12" roof louver provides about 50 sq in of NFA.
-That's 12 vents just for exhaust.
-Add the intake side and you're looking at a full day of installation work, not a quick fix.
+For a 2,000 sq ft attic under the 1/150 rule, total required NFA is 1,920 sq in.
+At a 50/50 split that's 960 sq in on the exhaust side alone.
+Each 12"×12" roof louver provides about 50 sq in of NFA, so you'd need 19 or 20 vents just for exhaust to hit code.
+Add the intake side and you're looking at two days of installation work, not a quick fix.

 The fix: Start with the calculation.
 Enter your attic dimensions, select your ventilation rule and vent type, and get your required NFA before you buy anything.
 Then read our NFA guide to understand how to match that number to real vent products.